Couch Grass: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Its diuretic qualities attribute to the polysaccharides, and help stimulate urine output, which makes it easier to get rid of waste from the body[2].
 This exercise has the potential to enhance kidney health and help with the treatment of illnesses including kidney stones and UTI’s.

 Couch grass’s volatile oils and phenolic acids have antibacterial and anti-inflammatory properties that prevent the development of pathogenic germs and control inflammatory reactions in the body[3].
-Couch grass can help treat diseases brought on by microbial infections and inflammation because of these qualities.
+Couch grass can help treat diseases brought on by microbial infections and because of these qualities.

 Couch grass’ medicinal properties are highlighted by the biological actions linked to its chemical components.
 To understand these properties completely and to support the traditional applications of couch grass in various health problems, further scientific research is required.